chainguard-dev/edu/content/chainguard/administration/custom-idps/ping-id/index.md

 Configure the application as follows:

 * **Application Name**: Set a name and option description (such as "Chainguard") to ensure users recognize this application is for authentication to the Chainguard platform.
 * **Icon**: You can optionally add a Chainguard logo icon here to help your users visually identify this integration.
-If you'd like, you can use the icon from the [Chainguard Enforce Console](https://console.enforce.dev/logo512.png).
+If you'd like, you can use the icon from the [Chainguard Console](https://console.enforce.dev/logo512.png).
 * **Application Type**: Select **OIDC Web App**.

 ![Screenshot showing the Add Application modal window with the following settings in place: Application Name is set to "Chainguard"; Description reads "Build it right, Build it safe, Build it fast, https://console.enforce.dev"; the example Inky icon has been uploaded to the Icon field; and the Application Type is set to "OIDC Web App."](ping-2-add-app.png)